Static vs Dynamic Websites: Pros and Cons

 In the early days of the internet all web pages were static: they displayed the same content to every user.
 Over time dynamic, database-backed websites emerged powered by programming languages like Python, Ruby, PHP, and Java emerged.

-But while most websites are dynamic, many don’t need to be.
-And there are distinct disadvantages to running a dynamic website related to security, cost, and loading speed.
+But while most websites are dynamic, I’d argue the overwhelming majority don’t need to be: there are distinct disadvantages to running a dynamic website related to security, cost, and loading speed.

 Here is a brief comparison of the pros and cons of static vs dynamic websites: